 Right after high school, Stephanie fell in love with a young man who did not meet her parents’ approval.
 They were strictly religious; he did not even attend church.
 Stephanie was drawn to her boyfriend’s persistence.

-According to the United States Census Bureau, the number of never-married people is increasing in all age groups.
-In the 40-44 age group 4.9% of males and 6.3% of females were never married in 1970.
-Males were leading in 1999 and by 2010 there were 20.4% of males and 13.8% of females who never married.
+According to the United States Census Bureau, the number of never-married people increased in all age groups.
+In the 40-44 age group, 4.9% of males and 6.3% of females were never married in 1970.
+Males were leading in 1999, and by 2010, there were 20.4% of males and 13.8% of females who never married.

 © 2011 Dora Weithers